 The roles of Chancellor, Chair of Council and Pro-Chancellor are separated from the role of the University's Chief Executive who is the Vice-Chancellor.
-The Council has a majority of members from outside the University, described as independent members, from whom its Chair and Deputy Chair must be drawn.
+The Council has a majority of members from outside the University, The Council continues to note the described as independent members, from whom its Chair and Deputy Chair must be drawn.
 Independent members give their time freely to the University.
 Also included in its members are members of the Senate, and members of academic and non-academic staff, as well as the Students' Union.